-Once your vocal mix is dialed in, go sit where the congregation sits.
+Once the vocal mix is dialed in, sit where the congregation sits.
 Each sanctuary is different and I know quite a few where the sound booth is not in the best of locations.
-Therefore, make sure the congregation is hearing what you are hearing, If they aren’t, tweak your vocal EQ accordingly.
-I know one sanctuary where the vocals sound bland in the sound booth but as soon as you step out, the vocal sound pops out in the mix.
+Therefore, make sure the congregation is hearing what is heard in the booth.
+If there is a difference, tweak the vocal EQ accordingly.
+I know one sanctuary where the right vocal EQ sounds great in the seats but bland in the sound booth.

 The Take Away

-Vocal EQ work, if you haven’t guessed by now, isn’t about what you can do to the singer’s voice.
-It’s about what you do with your microphones, your instrument mixing, and finally the vocal mixing.
-Pick the right microphone, mix all of your instruments with the lead vocal in mind, then turn your attention to the lead vocal and your EQ.
+Vocal EQ work, if you haven’t guessed by now, isn’t all about vocal EQ work.
+It’s about what is done with microphones, instrument mixing, and finally the vocal mixing.
+Pick the right microphone, mix the instruments with the lead vocal in mind, then turn your attention to the lead vocal and your EQ.
 Vocals can be a challenge to mix but you can master them.